featherbear/UNSW-CSE-Thesis/site/content/presentations/seminar-a.md

 ### Considerations

-* Only have one device to use
-* Access to equipment and facilities are limited (COVID?)
 * I'm just a fourth year!
   * Limited skills
   * i.e. microsoldering for flash chip extraction and dumping
+* Access to equipment and facilities are limited (COVID?)
+* Only have one device to test on

 ---